Learn about recruiting overseas workers, the categories of non-UK nationals able to enter and work in the UK, and the legal framework involved

 An Immigration Bill is currently going through Parliament and is expected to become law in autumn 2020.

 We’re still waiting detail from the government on how it can help ease the administrative and cost burden on employers.
 Some ideas include using umbrella organisations to act as sponsors for specific sectors of the economy, where it may be appropriate and a transactional arrangement for those who do not need a licence or have a small number of vacancies to fill.
 (See more on sponsorship below.)

-In the meantime, during the transitional period ending on 31 December 2020:
+The following arrangements will continue until the end of the transitional period on 31 December 2020: